davin12345678910/CSE403_RCRSPTeam/README.md

 ## How to build and test the system

+#### Notes: This only works on a mac device.
+We didn't know this until one of our friends

 ### How to build the system steps:
 - 1. Make two terminals
 - 2. In one terminal `cd Server`